practical-recommender-systems/moviegeek/README.md

 into the database configured in Django.

 ## Project Setup
-The following is expecting you to have python 3.x installed on your machine.
+**Install Python3** - The following is expecting you to have python 3.x installed on your machine.
 I recommend looking that the [Hitchhikers guide to Python](http://docs.python-guide.org/en/latest/) if you haven't.